An Update on Single-Family Rental Investing (SFRs)

 Single-family rental investing entails investment into low-density housing in attractive suburban and in-fill neighborhoods with multiple bedrooms and no shared spaces.
 The aftermath of the 2008 financial crisis left home ownership lower by 6% from its original peak in 2005 of approximately 70%.
 Each 1% drop in the homeownership rate equates to approximately 750,000 homes.
 In the years that followed, single family homes suddenly became a deep value investment opportunity, drawing the attention of some of the largest private equity managers and developers, where scale could generate significantly higher rental yields as compared to the more fragmented mom and pop owners.
-As such, institutional ownership of single-family rental homes had surpassed 240,000 homes and over $40BN of investment by end of 2018.
-In April of 2020, at the outset of the present crisis, activity within the asset class skyrocketed: one advisory firm reported a 650% increase in buyer and seller activity, while SFRs significantly outperformed multifamily in terms of rent collection in the early months of the pandemic¹.
+As such, institutional ownership of single-family rental homes had surpassed 240,000 homes and over $40BN of investment by the end of 2018.
+SFRs also significantly outperformed multifamily in terms of rent collection in the early months of the pandemic¹.

-Many investors in single-family rentals also operate at scale, either developing a set of distinct, architecturally cohesive units, investing into a portfolio of standalone residential properties that fit a specific renter demographic, or both.
+Many SFR investors operate at scale, either developing a set of distinct, architecturally cohesive units, investing into a portfolio of standalone residential properties that fit a specific renter demographic, or both.

 Why Single-Family Rental Investing Makes Sense Now